aangelinux/1DV610-L2/README.md

 | title  | string |                                                  |
 | font   | string | (Monaco, monospace), Arial, Verdana, Tahoma, Times New Roman, Georgia, Lexend Light |

+---
 ### Errors
 If any exceptions are thrown, the chart will not be rendered.
-Object values that are outside the defined ranges will throw a RangeError.
+Object values that are outside allowed ranges will throw a RangeError.
 Object keys that are not of the correct types will throw a TypeError.
 Object keys that are invalid will throw a SyntaxError.